FichteFoll/hexchat-addons/README.md

 which opens the log file
 of the currently active context.

+A default program for the log file
-The default program to be launched is `"notepad"` and can be set in the source file.
+**must** be configured in the source code.
-Additionally,
-a path to a different program
-can be provided as the first and following arguments.

-On Windows,
-this will open a cmd window
-for the duration of the process being active.
-Untested on UNIX.
+See the comments there for details.

 [Perl script]: https://github.com/Farow/hexchat-scripts/blob/master/viewlog.pl